Croatia is one of Europe’s most beautiful coastal countries. It’s easy to fall in love with its coast and the Adriatic’s intoxicating blue color.

-Dubrovnik was the main film location for King’s landing in the popular HBO show Game of Thrones.
+Dubrovnik was the main film location for King’s Landing in the popular HBO show Game of Thrones.

-While the popular film Mamma Mia 2 takes place in the Greek Isles, it was actually filmed on the Croatian Island, Vis.
+The popular film Mamma Mia 2 takes place in the Greek Isles, it was actually filmed on the Croatian Island, Vis.

 According to Alfred Hitchcock, the seaside in the city of Zadar in Dalmatia holds the title of the best sunset in the world.